somebeaver/Lowrider.js/README.md

 **Lowrider.js** is a small dependency-free ES6 JavaScript library that enhances [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) by implementing a **[lifecycle](#lifecycle)** that turns them into stateful, reusable, powerful components for building single-page applications.
+There's no virtual DOM to be found here!

 Lowrider.js also provides unopinionated functionality for:
  - [Lazy rendering](#lazy-rendering)